Code99it/rainbow-calculator/README.md

 (DEG/RAD) and operator management.
 The code is deployed for public use and can be accessed via the provided link.

+> **⚠️ Important Notice:**
+>
+> The calculator is currently **not operational** as it is still under active
+> development.
+Please be aware that certain features might not work as
+> expected and the project is incomplete.

 ## Project Overview

 The **Rainbow Calculator** is a web-based calculator that allows users